-- Both parents/adopters must complete and sign this form, whether they both work for the School or not. - Where both parents work for the School/\Derbyshire County Council, they must both fill in their own form to give to their Head Teacher and then tick the box at the end of the form. - Once complete, return this form to your Head Teacher who will discuss leave arrangements.
-Once agreement has been reached, the form should be sent to Shared Services Centre, Adjustments Team, John Hadfield House, Dale Road, DE4 3RD or email pay@derbyshire.gov.uk - for schools purchasing the council's HR/payroll service
+- Both parents/adopters must complete and sign this form, whether they both work for the School or not. - Where both parents work for the School/\Derbyshire County Council, they must both fill in their own form to give to their Headteacher and then tick the box at the end of the form. - Once complete, return this form to your Headteacher who will discuss leave arrangements.
+Once agreement has been reached, the form should be sent to HR Services Traded Team, John Hadfield House, Dale Road, DE4 3RD traded@derbyshire.gov.uk- for schools purchasing the council's HR/Payroll services